Apr 13, 2021

 Unlike the BPoS mechanism, PPoS doesn’t require users to lock up any amount of tokens in order to become eligible to participate in the block creation.
 Thus, taking part in the consensus protocol doesn’t affect a user’s ability to spend or transfer their stake.
 Meanwhile, PPoS systems are more decentralized, as validators are picked randomly by the system.

 Algorand is the world’s first Pure Proof of Stake blockchain.
-On Algorand, anyone can build decentralized applications (DApps) knowing that they deal with reliable technology.
+On Algorand, anyone can build decentralized applications (DApps) and issue NFT's knowing that they deal with reliable technology.

 The Algorand chain can handle any demand for high transaction throughput without fears of congestions.
 Blocks are finalized within seconds, enabling it to compete with global payment and financial networks in terms of transaction speed.